DylanLRPollock/Monkey-Head-Project/README.md

 your PDF collection elsewhere without modifying the code.
 `storage_management.py` helps keep the `memory/` directory organized by automatically creating the standard subfolders, sorting stray files by extension and removing empty directories.
+It can also report the total size of any subfolder and prune files older than a specified number of days.
 `set_api_keys.py` walks you through entering API credentials.
 Choose which services to connect (OpenAI, Google, or DeepSeek) or select the auto option to configure all of them at once.